github/safe-settings/README.md

 ### Custom rules

-Admins setting up `safe-settings` can include custom rules that would be used to validate before applying a setting or overridding a broader scoped setting.
+Admins setting up `safe-settings` can include custom rules that would be validated before applying a setting or overridding a broader scoped setting.

 The code has to return `true` if validation is successful, or `false` if it isn't.